I Am Suffering Terribly From Empty Nest Syndrome

 First of all, let me congratulate you for your first step towards self-love which certainly starts from self-awareness.
 When we understand the problem well then only we move in a direction to solve it.

 These emotions are a part of us.
 Since you are ruminating negative and irrational thoughts are making you feel scared.
-It’s the time when you have to work upon your cognition and challenge your irrational thoughts.
-Trust your son that he has the courage to handle his own problems and after all, it’s a learning phase for him where he will learn to equip himself with problem-solving skills.
+It’s the time when you have to work on your cognition and challenge your irrational thoughts.
+Trust your son that he dares to handle his problems and after all, it’s a learning phase for him where he will learn to equip himself with problem-solving skills.

 Start looking for your comfort zone and do something for yourself every day as a ritual.
-Learn a new course, or gift yourself a spa trip, go to a parlour, dining out etc. Your me-time is very important.
+Learn a new course, gift yourself a spa trip, go to a parlor, dine out, etc. Your me-time is very important.

 Let him know what you have been going through or how you are feeling.